Newtonbrook: Demographics

 Newtonbrook contains a large community of Persian, Mandarin, Russian and Korean-speaking residents.
 English is the most spoken language of both Newtonbrook neighbourhoods, with Persian and Russian being the next most spoken languages of Newtonbrook West and Newtonbrook East, respectively.

 The average income in the area is above the average for Toronto.
-Along with this, a majority of residents live in single detached or semi-detached houses in which they own.
+Along with this, a majority of residents live in single detached or semi-detached houses which they own.

 Education

 Three public school boards operate schools that offer primary and secondary education.

-The Toronto District School Board (TDSB) is a secular public school board that operates two secondary schools in the neighbourhood, Newtonbrook Secondary School and Drewry Secondary School (formerly Lewis S. Beattie Secondary School).
-Both schools were part of the North York Board of Education.
+The Toronto District School Board (TDSB) is a secular public school board that operates two secondary schools in the neighbourhood, Newtonbrook Secondary School and Drewry Secondary School.
+Both schools are part of the North York Board of Education.

-The Toronto Catholic District School Board (TCDSB) is a separate public school board that also operates one an all-boy secondary school in Newtonbrook, Brebeuf College School.
-In addition to English-based public school boards, the Conseil scolaire catholique MonAvenir (CSCM) also operates a secondary school in Newtonbrook, École secondaire catholique Monseigneur-de-Charbonnel.
+The Toronto Catholic District School Board (TCDSB) is a separate public school board that also operates an all-boys secondary school in Newtonbrook, Brebeuf College School.
+In addition to English-based public school boards, the Conseil scolaire catholique MonAvenir (CSCM) also operates a secondary school in Newtonbrook, École secondaire catholique Monseigneur-de-Charbonnel (formerly Lewis S. Beattie Secondary School).
 CSCM is a French-based separate public school board.
 The school and headquarters are leased from the TDSB.
 However before 1998, Brebeuf and Charbonnel were part of the Metropolitan Separate School Board when it was an English and French board at the time.

 TCDSB and TDSB operate several schools in Newtonbrook that provide primary education.
 They include: